• Blogs

 1. Gantt chart

-The Gantt chart is a visualization tool to easily measure the productivity levels of employees and gauge which employees were under or over-performing.
+The Gantt chart is a visualization tool to easily measure the productivity levels of employees and gauge which employees are under or over-performing.

 Project managers find Gantt charts instrumental in conveying project status, completion rates of individual tasks, and ensuring overall project alignment.
 This standardized tool fosters cohesive communication within the engineering and project management community.